mlapinm/A02Nh/html6ccna/b107tabs.md

 Table end.
 Table 9-9 Port Roles in RSTP
 Function Port Role
-Port that begins a nonroot switchís best path to the root Root port Port that replaces the root port when the root port fails Alternate port Switch port designated to forward onto a collision domain Designated port Port that replaces a designated port when a designated port fails Backup port
+Port that begins a nonroot switch‚Äôs best path to the root Root port Port that replaces the root port when the root port fails Alternate port Switch port designated to forward onto a collision domain Designated port Port that replaces a designated port when a designated port fails Backup port